 It’s Easy to Compare Fees but Much Harder to Compare What You’ll Get

-Selecting the best M&A Advisor to sell your company is one of the most critically important decisions a CEO or board will make during the company’s entire lifespan.
+Selecting the best M&A advisor to sell your company is one of the most critically important decisions a CEO or board will make during the company’s entire lifespan.
 It is also one of the most difficult decisions to make because it’s impossible to do an objective comparison between advisory firms.

 For example, the most important criteria to consider when selecting your M&A advisor is the probability that they will actually sell your company.
 That may seem surprising – but the reality is that the probability of success varies over an almost unbelievable range.
 There aren’t any hard data or surveys on this, from what I have seen in the industry, the range looks like this:

 I appreciate how difficult this will be for many people to believe.
 But I’m convinced that the probability of success varies from around 10% for low quality firms up to 75 or 80% for very high quality firms – and this independent of the company.
-In other words, if you hire a low quality firm, the changes could be as low as 10% that your company will actually end up being sold.
+In other words, if you hire a low quality firm, the chances could be as low as 10% that your company will actually end up being sold.

 Also difficult to accept is the effect the firm will have on the price you’ll likely receive, which looks something like this: